wndhydrnt/proxym/README.md

 ### HAProxy

-Takes [Service](http://godoc.org/github.com/wndhydrnt/proxym/types#Service)s and writes the configuration file HAProxy, restarting it in case the configuration has changed.
+Takes a list of [Services](http://godoc.org/github.com/wndhydrnt/proxym/types#Service) and writes the configuration file of HAProxy, restarting it in case the configuration has changed.

 ### Marathon